textpattern/textpattern.github.io/brand/user-docs-collaboration.md

 #### Editorial tips and reminders

-* Don’t work on more than one document at a time.
+* Don't work on more than one document at a time.
 If you are assigned to a task, finish the task before taking on another one for a different issue.
 * Consider the big picture [linking strategy](/brand/user-docs-guide#linking-strategy) for documentation as a whole.
 * Double check your link changes before pushing changes live; both links across document pages and in-page anchor links.
 All links within the documentation website should be relative URLs:
    * across-pages: `[other page](/directory/file-name)`